Evan Parker live in concert.

 Real Live Certified badge for artists with consistent, high quality live performances and broad critical acclaim.

-Evan Parker is 'Real Live Certified' and is in the top 10% of all live performers.
-Based on 7 concert reviews, the critic consensus is that Evan Parker is rated as an impressive live performer, with enjoyable shows overall.
+Based on 8 concert reviews, the critics consensus is that Evan Parker is rated as a remarkable live performer, with worthwhile shows overall.
 Evan Parker concert reviews describe live shows and performances as layered, emotional, upbeat, and improvised.

 experimental